pedrotura/pedrotura/README.md

 `Note: this README file is under construction at the moment.
 Things might change in the near future.`

-## Welcome to GitHub profile.
+## Welcome to my wondrous GitHub profile.
 Make yourselves at home!

 My name is Pedro and I'm a 19-year-old student currently in my fifth semester of graduation.
 Since I'm majoring in Information Systems, my interests are naturally skewed towards technology, problem solving and all different sorts of innovation.
 I look forward to learning a whole lot with GitHub!